quoteboxqa/api/source/includes/_tags.md

 400 Badrequest - { validation related errors }
 </aside>

-## Rearrange tags
+## Rearrange

-This endpoint will get a re-arrange the order of the tags associated with the type
+This endpoint will re-arrange an existing list of tags as per the tag type provided.

+This endpoint resembles a scenario when an user wants to re-arrange (re-position) a list of tags as per tag type provided.

 > The request should return the following JSON